Table of Contents

 Back to topHow do witnesses participate in the review hearing?

 Witnesses may testify in either official language (English or French).
-If a witness would like to testify in a language other than the language of the hearing (for example, if the hearing is held in English, but the witness’s first language is French), you must notify the Tribunal Registry in advance of the hearing, and arrangements will be made for an interpreter, if necessary.
-The Tribunal will also arrange and provide interpretation services other than English or French.
-Please advise the Registry if these services are necessary.
+If a witness wishes to testify in the other official language than that of the hearing (for example, if the hearing is being conducted in English and the witness wishes to testify in French), you must notify the Tribunal Registry in advance so that interpretation services can be arranged.

 Back to topWhat do I need to know about appeal hearings?
-And what are the steps in an appeal hearing?

 If an applicant does not appear at the review hearing, they are not entitled to appeal the decision, unless they can establish there was a justifiable reason for their absence from the review hearing.

-Back to topWhere does the hearing happen?
+Back to topWhere does the hearing take place?

 Back to topCan I request that a hearing be postponed?

-What is case law?
+Back to topWhat is case law?

 What can the Tribunal decide?